s-gbz/grilborzer.github.io/_posts/2020-02-06-the-lodge-review.md

 As a friend eloquently summarized "The tension was topped by even more tension".

 ### Implications and consequences
-The big twist is that the misterious events were staged by the kids.
+The big twist is that the mysterious events were staged by the kids.
 Love it, hate it, but consider the implication that made me chew on the movie for days:
 **How terrible can a person be?**

 # The terror of mankind
 The ability to feel and share emotions is not a privilege to man alone as it is beneficial to survival of many species.
-It is the extension of mankinds reasoning and long term planing that extends this feature into curse and blessing.
+It is the extension of mankind’s reasoning and long-term planning that extends this feature into curse and blessing.

 Previous generations and horror movies dwelled on the mysteries of the unknown.
 The terror of the universe and the idea how scary a mystical creature can be.
 Growing up and seeing those terrors on screen for a long time made the mystery way too familiar though.
 The new kind of terror lies in mankind and its capacity to misuse the mutual understanding.
-Hugely popular projects like [Get Out](https://www.imdb.com/title/tt5052448/) and [Black Mirror](https://www.imdb.com/title/tt2085059/?ref_=fn_al_tt_1) seem to support this assumtion.
+Hugely popular projects like [Get Out](https://www.imdb.com/title/tt5052448/) and [Black Mirror](https://www.imdb.com/title/tt2085059/?ref_=fn_al_tt_1) seem to support this assumption.

 The definition of horror thus turns from "How terrible can a mystical creature be?" to "**How terrible can human beings be to each other?**".
 From "What terror lies in the world" to "What terror lies inside of us".